daveremixed/codesample/README.md

 5. Results should be limited to California
 6. Funding cost should be within $0 -  $2,000
 7. Results should be sorted by the following criteria:
-     a.
-Highest Urgency should be shown first
+     * Highest Urgency should be shown first
-     b.
-Results should only list the following information for each proposal:
+     * Results should only list the following information for each proposal:
           - Title
           - Short Description
           - ProposalURL
           - Cost To Complete
-     c.
-List the average totals for the following values (aggregated from all five of the listed proposals):
+     * List the average totals for the following values (aggregated from all five of the listed proposals):
           - Percent Funded
           - Number of Donors
           - Cost To Complete